Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 | Full Name | 이동휘 (Lee Dong-hwi) |

-| Born | 1986 |
+| Born | 1985 |

-| Background | Comedy-focused actor, stage trained |
+| Background | Comedy-focused actor, stage-trained |

-| Known For | Physical comedy and natural warmth |
+| Known For | Physical comedy and natural on-screen warmth |

 🎬 Key Works